ipuhakka/BetAI/Documentation/BetAI.md

 Each node has a fitness value that is the amount of money won/lost in current match sample.

 2. Node has a variable for fitness value.
+Fitness is the amount of money won/lost in the bets.

 Each node has a probability of being selected for crossover, based on fitness value.
 A higher fitness = Higher chance of